LaSalle, Quebec: Public libraries

-The Montreal Public Libraries Network operates the L'Octagone Branch in Lasalle.
+The Montreal Public Libraries Network operates the L'Octogone Branch in Lasalle.

 Cityscape

 Among LaSalle's attractions are Angrignon Mall, the Lachine Canal and the Canal de l'Aqueduc, with their recreational areas; the Octagone library; the Parc Angrignon; the Île aux Hérons migratory bird refuge; the Saints-Anges archeological site; Des Rapides Park; and the Fleming windmill, which is used as the borough's symbol.
 Other major installations include the Cégep André-Laurendeau.

 Economy

 LaSalle's main economic engines include industries and agrifoods: